SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/UD_APIs_Events.md

 # User-Defined API events

-The User-Defined API manager will send out an event whenever an `ApiToken` or `ApiDefinition` object is created, update or deleted.
+The User-Defined API manager will send out an event whenever an `ApiToken` or `ApiDefinition` object is created, updated, or deleted.

 | Event name | Description |
 |---|---|